 Despite the mounting risks we face in cyberspace, there remains resistance to fully addressing these problems today, as well as preventing and preparing for future threats with the most potential for widespread harm.
-We must improve communication between the public and private sector about threats and vulnerabilities, and institute requirements for responsible protections when necessary for
+We must improve communication between the public and private sector about threats and vulnerabilities, and institute requirements for responsible protections when necessary for national cybersecurity.

 Every day intellectual property vital to our national defense and economic competitiveness is targeted and stolen in cyberspace.
 These threats are rapidly becoming more damaging and extensive, as highlighted through reporting from private companies that have chosen to speak up about this ongoing crisis.